 This idea can be a lot of work, I know.

 And trust me when I say, I feel your exhaustion the night before a road trip.
-I have two boys and pregnant with the third.
+I have THREE BOYS.
 We just returned from a 6 hour road trip.
-However, this little trick can keep your passengers happy and should prevent an allergic reaction in the middle of nowhere.
+However, this little trick can keep your kids happy and should prevent an allergic reaction in the middle of nowhere.
 See a list of foods we bring here. and here.

 More on how we pack for a road trip, here.

 It took me a couple road trips to think of this, but this may be my favorite and most helpful tip.